imanabu/gremlin-air-routes-api/README.md

 # gremlin-air-routes-api
 Example REST API backends

+## Current Project Status

+* 22-May-2022: The Docker image for test server is completed, and begin implementation of the node API functions.

+    docker run --rm -p 8182:8182 imanabu/gremlin-air-routes-server

 ## What is This Project?

 This project will contain various REST API examples using Apache Tinkerpop Gremlin APIs using